THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 9 Much more then, having now been justified by His blood, we shall be saved from wrath through Him.

-In spite of the ongoing terrible spiritual and moral decline in the Church, the Lord still loves His Church dearly.
-Though the Church might have stumbled and become spiritually sick, weak and wearied, yet she is still the beloved and chosen bride of Christ.
+Despite the church’s ongoing terrible spiritual and moral decline, the Lord still loves His church dearly.
+Though the church might have stumbled and become spiritually sick, weak, and wearied, yet she is still the beloved and chosen bride of Christ.

 Apostle Paul testifies to this truth.